As an Amazon Associate I earn from qualifying purchases.

-I recently had the pleasure of taking a cooking class (not part of my culinary school program) from a friend.
+I recently had the pleasure of taking a cooking class from a friend who is a chef.
 It was a class based on whole food cooking and it was for “Sweet, Sugar-Free Spreads”.

 These spreads were not sugar free in the traditional sense, but rather, free of refined sugars.
 Everything we made that day was totally clean, sweetened with either honey or maple syrup.
 The best part is, everything turned out absolutely perfect and delicious!